Primordial Black Hole formation from overlapping cosmological fluctuations

 Although this formula is derived through the specific profile of the compaction function, since the same $p$ leads to the approximately same threshold value independent of the specific profile, this formula is expected to apply to any profile of the inhomogeneity.

-Let's now consider the situation where we have two overlapped compaction functions.
-We introduce fluctuations that are overlapped to another one on much larger scales.
+Let's now consider the situation where we have two overlapped peaks in the compaction function We introduce fluctuations that are overlapped to another one on much larger scales.
 We therefore define two fluctuations $K_1$ and $K_2$.
 The ``total" compaction function $\mathcal{C}$ is defined as,

 where $\mathcal C_i(r, \delta_{i},p_{i},r_{i})=\mathcal C_0(r, \delta_{i},p_{i},r_{i})$ for $i=1$ and $2$.